-If you own a small business or startup, you need to learn about uninterruptible power supply, or UPS.
-UPS devices save businesses from major data losses and equipment damage during power surges or blackouts using a battery backup system.
+If you’re a business owner, you may be wondering what is a UPS uninterruptible power supply?
+A UPS could significantly benefit your company because UPS devices save businesses from major data losses and equipment damage during power surges or blackouts using a battery backup system.
 A UPS can mean the difference between surviving a power surge gracefully and losing vital company and client information.

-What is a UPS (Uninterruptible Power Supply Devices)?
+What is a UPS Uninterruptible Power Supply Device?

 A UPS device keeps a computer running for a short time after it loses its primary power source.
 A UPS uses battery power to seamlessly transition your device from its primary power source to the UPS.
 The time a UPS gives you after a power outage enables you to save data you’re working on, exit properly, and shut down your system.
 This prevents data loss and computer damage caused by a sudden outage.